BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### 1.5 Using and Modifying the Shell

-Now let's talk about some features of the shell, because the shell as a command interpreter environment has a lot of internal commands to make working with the shell possible.
+Now let's talk about some features of the shell, because the shell is a command interpreter environment has a lot of internal commands to make working with the shell possible.

 So the name of the default shell in Linux is ```bash```.

-You can type that as a command and if you do, you start with subshell.
+You can type that as a command and if you do, you'll start a subshell.

 You cannot really see that but if you type exit again, you leave the subshell, basically this is something that is